-CRIBSTONE is Tom McKeon on guitar and mandolin, Sheldon Bird on bass, and Scott Andrews on guitar, banjo, Irish Bouzouki, and Scottish small pipes.
-We perform a mix of acoustic flavored tunes, from blues to folk to Celtic, country and jazz, classic rock and contemporary, unusual discoveries, and originals.
-In addition to original tunes, we play songwriters from Stevie Wonder to Duke Ellington, to the Wailin’ Jenny’s, the Youngbloods, and Paolo Nutini.
+CRIBSTONE is Tom McKeon on guitar and mandolin, Sheldon Bird on bass, and Kathleen McGee on guitar.
+We perform a mix of acoustic flavored tunes, from blues to folk to Celtic, country, classic rock and contemporary, unusual discoveries, and originals.
+In addition to original tunes, we play music from The Youngbloods, CSN, James Taylor, Joy KIlls Sorrow, Talking Heads and Karla Bonoff, to name just a few.

 Tom is a Maine native who has been playing guitar and singing since he was a kid.
-For a number of years he played with Scott and Sheldon in Cowpie and the Buffalo Chips.
+For a number of years he played with Scott Andrews and Sheldon in Cowpie and the Buffalo Chips.
 Following that he worked with Sheldon in an acoustic duo called Iron Bridge, and with Scott in Wooden Nickel.
-Now, all three are back together in CRIBSTONE.
 Tom has been writing original songs for the last ten years and cites influences including Mark Knopfler, Lyle Lovett, Gillian Welch and Paul Simon.
-“I learn (steal) a little something from all the songwriters I hear, from Lady Gaga to Michael Hedges, and I’m always looking to broaden my scope.”
-He lives in Brunswick with his wife, Natalie and his young son, Henry.
+“I learn (which is to say, 'steal') a little something from all the songwriters I hear, from Lady Gaga to Michael Hedges, and I’m always looking to broaden my scope.”
+He lives in Brunswick with his wife, Natalie and his two young sons, Henry and Huntley.